ryan-kwan-do/ed/_texts/2019-06-22-review-capitalism.md

 Hopefully in the book the author will offer a more nuanced view of the issue than was available in the review.
 As it stands I take it to be a manifesto for the status quo that will only be used to justify a slow march toward climate disaster to benefit the pockets of a few ultra-elite.
 I would further argue that the critical environmental issues will be solved in spite of and not because of capitalism.
 To get there, we'll need to take a hard look at how we define efficiency, and the policies that sustain the destructive cycles that drive the climate crisis.

 [^fn1]: See for example [the Wheat Objective Yield Data](https://downloads.usda.library.cornell.edu/usda-esmis/files/3484zg89w/1831cn898/gq67jv01q/WheatObjYld-05-30-2008.pdf)
 [^fn2]: I also wrote about these in my first master's thesis which I will shamelessly include <a href="/assets/pdf/mastersthesis1.pdf">here</a> and which is unfortunately only available in what is likely a dismal Spanish.
-[^fn3]: See the wonderful but terrifying article by Philip Howard, 2009, Visualizing consolidation in the global seed industry: 1996-2008
+[^fn3]: See the wonderful but terrifying article by Philip Howard, 2009, *Visualizing consolidation in the global seed industry: 1996-2008* which covers the mechanisms of this cycle in detail
 [^fn4]: Here's a totally not biased account of Monsanto as the ["World's Most Evil Corporation"](https://www.globalresearch.ca/the-complete-history-of-monsanto-the-worlds-most-evil-corporation/5387964)